The Comptroller doesn’t have authority to change how the NYPD answers a 911 call. The Comptroller does have authority to publish what the calls cost.

 The report does not claim shifting these categories away from NYPD eliminates risk.
 It claims the data shows the alternative responders generate fewer claims per call than NYPD does.
 The settlement math is the argument.

-Legal Aid Society’s March 2026 analysis surfaced two underlying figures the Comptroller’s report builds from: the $117 million paid out in 2025, and the 1,044 distinct lawsuits that produced that total.
-The 1,044 cases included $42 million tied to wrongful convictions and cases reaching back over twenty years.
+Legal Aid Society’s March 2026 analysis surfaced two figures that give the report new force: the $117 million paid out in 2025, and the 1,044 distinct lawsuits that produced that total.
+About $42 million of that traced to wrongful convictions, including cases reaching back over twenty years.
 Total NYPD-related payouts since 2019 stand near $796 million per the Legal Aid analysis.

 The Comptroller’s office tracks settlements separately through the annual ClaimStat report.
 ClaimStat captures matters resolved by the Comptroller before litigation, which the Legal Aid figure does not include.
-The combined number is materially higher than $117 million when both sources are added.
+The combined number runs higher than $117 million when both sources are added.

 The report frames the operational question this way: when an avoidable share of settlement dollars trace to a specific call category, the cheapest reform is to stop sending the call to the same responder.